sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 It's still your work, you need to maintain it

+- Single source of truth
+- You control incoming contributions
+- And if you don't control anymore, it continues to live

 Note:

-- It should be your source of truth, not a clone of your internal workspace
+- Not a clone of your internal workspace
 - Contributions are welcome but you decide what goes into your work or not
-- It's open source so if it dies in the GC, it may live beyond

 --

-#### Community
+#### Community Management

 > Warning: A community may coalesce

-Manage it for your own benefit!
+Manage the community for your own benefit... and everyone's

+- Set expectations
+  - "We usually respond within 48 hours"
+  - "We don't take contributions at this point, but happy to have you submit suggestions"
+  - "Use these templates for contributions"

 Note:

+- Manage your community, you will benefit greatly from it (incl. personnally)
 - Stephen Walli - "It's all about software engineering economics"
 - If your work is interesting, people might find it
 - People may submit recommendations and modifications to you
-- Manage your community, you will benefit greatly from it
-- Set expectations
-  - "We don't take contributions at this point but happy to have you submit suggestions"
-  - "We will get back to you within 48 hours"
-  - Set templates

 --

+#### Help newcomers

 Be kind, Be patient, Be inclusive